php-fig/fig-standards/proposed/event-dispatcher-meta.md

 Given those options the Working Group felt mutable events were the safer alternative.

-That said, there is no requirement that an Event be mutable.
-Implementers should provide mutator methods on an Event object if and only if it is necessary and appropriate to the use case at hand.
+That said, *there is no requirement that an Event be mutable*.
+Implementers should provide mutator methods on an Event object *if and only if it is necessary* and appropriate to the use case at hand.

 ### 4.4 Listener registration

 Experimentation during development of the specification determined that there were a wide range of viable, legitimate means by which a Dispatcher could be informed of a listener.
 A listener:

 * could be registered explicitly;
-* it could be the registered explicitly based on reflection of its signature;
+* could be the registered explicitly based on reflection of its signature;
-* it could be registered with a numeric priority order;
+* could be registered with a numeric priority order;
-* it could be registered using a before/after mechanism to control ordering more precisely;
+* could be registered using a before/after mechanism to control ordering more precisely;
-* it could be registered from a service container;
+* could be registered from a service container;
-* it could use a pre-compile step to generate code;
+* could use a pre-compile step to generate code;
-* it could be based on method names on objects in the event itself;
+* could be based on method names on objects in the event itself;
-* it could be limited to certain situations or contexts based on arbitrarily complex logic (only for certain users, only on certain days, only if certain system settings are present, etc).
+* could be limited to certain situations or contexts based on arbitrarily complex logic (only for certain users, only on certain days, only if certain system settings are present, etc).

 These and other mechanisms all exist in the wild today in PHP, all are valid use cases worth supporting, and few if any can be conveniently represented as a special case of another.
 That is, standardizing one way, or even a small set of ways, to inform the system of a listener turned out to be impractical if not impossible without cutting off many use cases that should be supported.